GregRos/parjs/site/parjs.vault/parsers/char parser.md

 a b c \n \n \n \r\n \r
 ```

-As you can see from the ASCII parser, char parsers will always parse the longest (in terms of JavaScript `length`) character they accept.
+As you can see from the ASCII parser, char parsers will always parse the longest (in terms of JavaScript `length`) character they okay.

 For the [[unicode]] parser, a single char is any Unicode codepoint, which can be a string of length $2$ due to how JavaScript implements the standard.
 The DOS newline sequence is included there as well.

-If a char parser encounters input it doesn’t recognize as a char — that is, *input outside its **char set*** — it will simply [[results/fail]], such as in this example:
+If a char parser encounters input it doesn’t recognize as a char — that is, *input outside its **char set*** — it will simply [[signal/fail]], such as in this example:
 ```ts
 import {ascii} from "parjs"
 ascii().parse("ℵ") // Fail!
 ```
 # char classes
-The **char class** is a subset of a parser’s **char set** that it’s configured to accept.
+The **char class** is a subset of a parser’s **char set** that it’s configured to okay.

 Although char parsers seem simple, they are actually quite complicated, as they allow fine-grained control over their char class.